 - 4.4 From the vision flow the different objectives of the Neighbourhood Plan and from there, the policies.
-The diagram above outlines this relationship. - 4.5 The objectives of the Neighbourhood Plan are broad statements of intent which are there to help deliver the vision and link to the issues that Wellsnext-the-Sea is seeking to address.
-They have been drafted using themes picked up at an early stage and have been refined through the community consultation exercises.
+The diagram above outlines this relationship. - 4.5 The objectives of the Neighbourhood Plan are broad statements of intent which are there to help deliver the vision and link to the issues that Wells-next-the-Sea is seeking to address.
+They were drafted using themes picked up at an early stage and refined through the community consultation exercises.